Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 - `pquot` - similar to `quot`
 - `prem` - similar to `rem`

-Using these functions, you can do division/modulus etc on Plutarch level values:
+Using these functions, you can do division/modulus etc. on Plutarch level values:

-> Jack: etc. \[with a '.']

 ```hs
 pdiv # 6 # 3